rainwilds/Sandbox/docs/custom-card.md

 The `CustomCard` is a custom web component that extends `HTMLElement` to create a reusable card component with a customizable layout.
 It supports lazy loading via `IntersectionObserver`, theme-aware background images, and accessibility features.
 Key features include:

 - **Lazy Loading**: Uses `IntersectionObserver` to initialize the card only when it enters the viewport (with a 50px root margin).
-- **Theme-Aware Background Images**: Supports `image-light-src` and `image-dark-src` for light/dark mode background images, generated via `picture-generator.js`.
+- **Theme-Aware Background Images**: Supports `custom-img-light-src` and `custom-img-dark-src` for light/dark mode background images, generated via `picture-generator.js`.
-- **Accessibility**: Warns if `image-alt` is missing for non-decorative images and supports Schema.org markup with `image-include-schema`.
+- **Accessibility**: Warns if `custom-img-alt` is missing for non-decorative images and supports Schema.org markup with `custom-img-include-schema`.
 - **Customizable Styling**: Allows attributes for background overlay, color, border, border radius, backdrop filter, and custom classes.
 - **Dynamic Content**: Renders a heading, description, and button with customizable text and link.
 - **Error Handling**: Provides a fallback rendering if errors occur during initialization or image loading, with a placeholder image fallback.